Alice C. Linsley

 Dating the Flood

-Between 10,000 and 8000 BC the climate changed, ushering in years of persistent, heavy rains in Africa.
+Between 8,000 and 4000 BC the climate changed, ushering in years of persistent, heavy rains in Africa.
 The Nile was transformed from a slow stream into a roaring river with mile-deep gorges.
 This was the beginning of the wet period that would turn the Sahara into vast grasslands able to support elephants, antelopes, gazelles, ostriches, giraffes, and hyenas.
 Lakes formed in basins large enough to support fish, crocodile and hippopotamus.
-Early hunters camped along the lakes, as evidenced by heaps of domestic refuse at many sites along the lakeshores.
-This is known as the Halocene Wet Period.
+Early hunters camped along the lakes, as evidenced by heaps of domestic refuse at many sites along the lake shores.
+This is known as the late Holocene Wet Period.

 Available Boat-Building Materials